MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 ![Project architecture](images/covid19_monitoring_architecture.png)

 This repo includes implementation of a pipeline for visualization of COVID19 data.
+Original idea of this pipeline is to have scheduled jobs with regularly updated table.

 ![Dashboard](images/dashboard_example.png)